sanaasy/to-do-list/README.md

 import { View, Text, StyleSheet } from 'react-native';
 ```

+The `View` component creates a container.
+You can use it to encapsulate any component and to create a 'section' of code on the page.

 ### 💻 File template
 In React/React Native, the simplest way to define a component is to write a JavaScript function.